Shixu-max/Neural-network-final-term/README.md

 ### Third problem
 3-D reconstruction of our own photos with NeRF

+## Pre-processing
+Use COLMAP and LLFF pre-process the datasets.

+COLMAP: You can download it in https://demuc.de/colmap/

+LLFF: You can download it in https://gitcode.net/mirrors/fyusion/llff?utm_source=csdn_github_accelerator

+## Train model

 #### Source codes
 Source codes and commands for task 2 are available in `task2/{Model name}`.